FrancoisChabot/header_compiler/README.md

 # header_compiler

 Simple python script to compile c++ libraries header into a single file.
+You can check out [Abulafia](https://github.com/FrancoisChabot/abulafia) to see this in action (results are in `include/abulafia/abulafia_all.h`)

+## Why?

+This came to be specifically for use with [Compiler Explorer](https://godbolt.org/), which lets you `#include` from http.
+Using this script allows an arbitrary header-only library to quickly get compiled to a file that can be served like so: [Example](https://godbolt.org/g/jP8rf8)

+## Requirements

 The script makes a few assumptions: